dephell/dephell/README.md

 INFO builded
 ```

-Now, we can upload these packages on [PyPI](https://pypi.org/) with [twine](https://github.com/pypa/twine/).
+Now, we can upload these packages to [PyPI](https://pypi.org/) with [twine](https://github.com/pypa/twine/).

-This is some of the most useful commands.
+These are some of the most useful commands.
 See [documentation](https://dephell.readthedocs.io/) for more details.

 ## Compatibility

-DepHell tested on Linux and Mac OS X with Python 3.5, 3.6, 3.7.
-And one of the coolest things that DepHell ran by DepHell on Travis CI.
+DepHell is tested on Linux and Mac OS X with Python 3.5, 3.6, 3.7.
+And one of the coolest things is that DepHell is run by DepHell on Travis CI.

 ## How can I help

 1. Star project on Github.
 Developers believe in the stars.
-1. Tell your fellows that [Gram](http://github.com/orsinium) has made [cool thing](https://github.com/dephell/dephell) for you.
+1. Tell your fellows that [Gram](http://github.com/orsinium) has a made [cool thing](https://github.com/dephell/dephell) for you.
-1. [Open an issue](https://github.com/dephell/dephell/issues/new) if you have thoughts how to make DepHell better.
+1. [Open an issue](https://github.com/dephell/dephell/issues/new) if you have thoughts on how to make DepHell better.
 1. Things that you can contribute in any project in [DepHell ecosystem](https://github.com/dephell):
     1. Fix grammar and typos.
     1. Document new things.
     1. Tests, we always need more tests.
     1. Make READMEs more nice and friendly.
-    1. See issues by [help wanted](https://github.com/dephell/dephell/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label to find things that you can fix.
+    1. View issues with the [help wanted](https://github.com/dephell/dephell/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label to find things that you can fix.
     1. Anything what you want.
-If it is a new feature, please, open an issue before writing code.
+If it is a new feature, please open an issue before writing code.

 Thank you :heart: